Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

 txios-cli push ... --excluded-files ExcludedFile1.strings ExcludedFile2.strings

-Pushing pluralizations limitations
+Pushing pluralizations

 Display translated content

-By default, the iOS Native SDK uses the current locale set on the iOS device and also listens for changes to the current locale.
+By default, the iOS Native SDK uses the current locale set on the iOS device and listens for changes to the current locale.

 Developers can override this setting by providing a custom class that conforms to the TXCurrentLocaleProvider protocol and returns a specific locale code in the currentLocale() method.